itswcl/itswcl/README.md

 ## I'm a Full Stack Developer!!

-🔭 I’m currently ready for full stack opportunity in the technology world.
+🔭 I’m currently ready for full stack opportunity in the technology world<br/>
-👯 I’m looking to collaborate on project
+👯 I’m looking to collaborate on project<br/>
-🤔 I’m looking for help with project
+🤔 I’m looking for help with project<br/>
-📫 How to reach me: wei.lee@solewcl.com
+📫 How to reach me: wei.lee@solewcl.com<br/>
-⚡ Fun fact: distribution of sports wear
+⚡ Fun fact: distribution of sports wear<br/>

 ### Languages and Tools: